Trump threatens to veto major defense bill unless Congress repeals Section 230, a legal shield for tech giants

 FCC push to rethink legal protections for tech giants marks major turn amid months of political pressure

-Section 230 is a decades-old federal law that spares websites from being held liable for their decisions about the posts, photos, videos and other content they take down or leave online.
-It is considered one of the web’s foundational laws, crafted in large part to facilitate free expression.
+Section 230 is a broad, decades-old federal law that spares a wide array of sites and services from being held liable for the content posted by their users — and, in the process, the decisions about the posts, photos and videos that tech companies take down or leave online.
+It is considered one of the Web’s foundational laws, crafted in large part to facilitate free expression digitally.

-Many lawmakers — Democrats and Republicans — have sought to repeal Section 230 in recent years to hold tech giants accountable for failing to police a wide array of harmful content, including hate speech and election disinformation.
-But Trump and his Republican allies have seized on the debate to advance their arguments that Facebook, Google, Twitter and others exhibit political bias against conservatives — a charge for which they have provided little evidence, and one that the companies themselves deny.
+Many lawmakers — Democrats and Republicans — increasingly have come to question whether the protections are outdated, conferring legal immunity on tech giants at a time when they have failed to crack down on hate speech, election disinformation and other harmful content online.
+But Trump and his Republican allies have seized on the debate to advance their arguments that Facebook, Google, Twitter and others should be penalized for exhibiting systemic political bias against conservatives — a charge for which they have provided scant evidence, and one that tech giants long have denied.

-Trump has ratcheted up his attacks as social-media companies have taken more aggressive action against his most controversial posts, including his tweets falsely claiming he won the 2020 presidential election.
-Tying the fight to the NDAA, a must-pass defense bill, threatens to inject a heavy dose of partisan politics into an annual national security debate.
+Trump has stepped up his attacks in recent months, particularly as social media companies have taken more aggressive action against his most controversial online posts — including his tweets falsely claiming he won the 2020 presidential election.
+Earlier this year, the president also signed a sweeping executive order that sought to give the government vast new power to police political speech on the Web, a directive later challenged in court over its constitutionality.
+And Trump has repeatedly urged state and federal investigators to use their broad investigatory powers to probe, and potentially punish, Silicon Valley over allegations of bias.

+Section 230 otherwise has no nexus with national security.
+A White House spokesman did not respond to a request for comment late Tuesday about the president’s contention that the law puts the country at risk.

+Trump’s ultimatum arrives after he previously threatened to veto the roughly $740 billion defense bill, known as the NDAA, over a provision that would require the Pentagon to change the names of 10 military installations that recognize Confederate military officers who fought to preserve slavery.
+Trump has said he will not allow that to happen, and he grew angry when defense officials said that Defense Secretary Mark T. Esper, whom Trump has since fired, and Army Secretary Ryan McCarthy had signaled openness to the bases being renamed.